Ariana Madix: Personal life

+Relationships

+Madix was in a relationship with Tom Sandoval from 2014 to 2023.
+Madix separated publicly from Sandoval after it was revealed that he had cheated on Madix with her friend and co-star Raquel (now Rachel) Leviss for seven months.
+The break-up and its aftermath were referred to as "Scandoval".
+Madix is currently dating New York City-based fitness coach Daniel Wai.
+The pair met at a mutual friend's wedding in Mexico and maintain a long distance relationship as Madix lives in Los Angeles and Wai in New York City.

+In 2020, Madix came out as bisexual.

+Health

 In 2018, she had surgery to remove a tumor after being diagnosed with skin cancer.
 She became an ambassador for The Skin Cancer Foundation and Madix uses her public platform to advocate and bring awareness to skin cancer.
 She discussed the foundation's services in an episode of E!'s Daily Pop.

 In February 2022, Madix revealed that she had been struggling with an eating disorder when she joined Vanderpump Rules but has recovered since.